cyberdefendersprogram/www-homepage/pages/programs/cyberexplorers-ncat.md

     </tbody>
 </table>

-Through the Cyber Explorers, we aim at having a strong industry partnership using guest lectures, hackathons and exposing students to career paths.
+Through the Cyber Explorers, we aim at having a comprehensive introduction to cyber security, related hackathons and exposing students to cyber security career paths.
 One of the session labs will be tailored as a Cyber Patriots test - which will introduce students to the Cyber Patriots program and other relevant national initiatives.

 The program finale will showcases student work and projects to a broad audience.
-During the duration of the program, we will offer an extensive cybersecurity library and a raspberry pi based project lab environment.
-We strive to align this program to other industry efforts and also offer a  hackathon.
 <br/>